-I painted Christa, Christ as a woman, hanging as in the original crucifixion images but hanging from the Tree of Life whose branches bore the fruit of dates, grapes and apples.
+I painted Christa, Christ as a woman, as in the original crucifixion images but hanging from the Tree of Life whose branches bore the fruits of dates, grapes and apples.

 I feel Christa very much resonates with our political situation now.
 After so many years, we are still facing the same problems.
-Basically, the feminine was sacrificed not just the feminine but Jesus the Christ the way he was hanged.
-A Bodhisattva Savior, therefore his feminine was sacrificed.
+Basically, not only was the feminine sacrificed, but also Jesus Christ in the way he was hanged.
+A Bodhisattva Savior, his feminine was sacrificed." –Mayumi Oda